thundergnat/X11-libxdo/README.md

 Note: This is a WORK IN PROGRESS.
 The tests are under construction and many of them probably won't work on your computer.
 Several functions are not yet implemented, but a large core group is.

-Many of the test files do not actally run tests that can be chaecked for correctness.
+Many of the test files do not actally run tests that can be checked for correctness.
 (Many of the object move and resize test for example.)
 Rather, they attempt to perform and action and fail/pass based on if the attempt does or doesn't produce an error.

 Not all libxdo functions are supported by every window manager.
 In general, mouse info & move and window info, move, & resize routines seem to be well supported, others... not so much.